Irish Water Spaniel

 Irish Water Spaniels are good family dogs that do well with respectful children.
 Their playful nature makes them ideal for active families who enjoy outdoor activities.

 The Irish Water Spaniel is a breed that commands attention not just for its physical appearance but for the depth of personality and capability it brings to a household.
-With a lifespan averaging 12-13 years, the decision to welcome a Irish Water Spaniel into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
+With a lifespan averaging 12-13 years, the decision to welcome an Irish Water Spaniel into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
 This breed's playful, hardworking, brave temperament is the product of generations of selective breeding for specific traits—understanding this heritage provides valuable insight into why your Irish Water Spaniel behaves the way it does and what it needs from you as an owner to truly thrive.

 Temperament & Personality

-Irish Water Spaniels have a distinctive personality that endears them to their owners:
+Irish Water Spaniels have a distinctive personality that endears them to their owners: Your veterinarian and experienced Irish Water Spaniel owners can offer perspective tailored to your situation.

 - Playful: This defining trait makes the Irish Water Spaniel a standout companion that bonds deeply with their family.